 How to Take Care of Your Mouth After a Tooth Extraction

-Sometimes, a tooth may suffer such extensive structural defects that — which is the removal of a tooth from its socket by a dental professional — may be inevitable.
+Sometimes, a tooth may suffer such extensive structural defects that tooth extraction — which is the removal of a tooth from its socket by a dental professional — may be inevitable.
 Other times, it could be that the tooth is impacted or overcrowding the mouth.
 Regardless of the reason, the goal is to restore oral health and get rid of the pain.
 After the procedure, you need to take care of your mouth, as this is important for quick and optimal healing.

 Taking care of the mouth after a tooth extraction